The stench behind smoker's breath

 As you're breathing in smoke, it goes into the lungs - this is the biggest culprit of smokers breath.
 No matter how many times you brush your teeth or use mouthwash, you're not cleaning your lungs.
 The smell gets trapped and when you exhale - out comes the bad breath.
 People who spend years of their life smoking will have quite a difficult time getting rid of bad breath from smoking because those years of tobacco products have created a tar build up in the lungs.
 Doesn't that just make your chest hurt thinking about it?

 Cigars and bad breath

 You think cigarettes cause halitosis?
 Cigars are even worse.
 Smoking a full-flavored cigar after dinner or during the evening is common for many people, but this smell lingers for a long time even after you've put your stogie out.
-To immediately cure bad breath from cigars, you may want to invest in some mouthwash suited for cigars.
-These products can help eliminate the aftertaste, as well as the amount of tar that is left on your teeth.
-Choosing an alcohol free mouthwash will help clean out the mouth of stinky cigar smell without being too harsh on the gums and teeth.
+To immediately reverse bad breath from cigars, you may want to invest in some mouthwash suited for cigars, such as TheraBreath.
+These products can help alleviate the aftertaste, as well as the amount of tar that is left on your teeth.
+Choosing an oxygen rich, alcohol free mouthwash will help clean out the mouth of stinky cigar smell without being too harsh on the gums and teeth.